 If your USB disk drive has a FAT16 or FAT32 file system, you can mount the device by running the command:

 Replace ‘sdb’ with your device name.

-Most USB flash drives use FAT16 or FAT32 while some external hard disks use NTFS.
-If you have a file system other than FAT, use flag to specify file system type like ntfs-3g for NTFS.
+Most USB flash drives use FAT16 or FAT32, while some external hard disks use NTFS.
+If you have a file system other than FAT, use a flag to specify file system type like ntfs-3g for NTFS.

 sudo mount -t ntfs-3g /dev/sdb /media/pendrive